Coat of arms of Guyana

-The coat of arms of Guyana (Co-operative Republic of Guyana) was granted by the College of Arms on 25 February 1966.
+The coat of arms of Guyana was granted by the College of Arms on 25 February 1966.

 It includes a crest of an Amerindian head-dress symbolising the indigenous people of the country, this crest is also called the Cacique's Crown; two diamonds at the sides of the head-dress representing mining industry; a helmet; two jaguars as supporters holding a pick axe, sugar cane, and a stalk of rice (symbolising Guyana's mining, sugar and rice industries); a shield decorated with the Victoria amazonica lily, Guyana's national flower; three blue wavy lines representing the three main rivers of Guyana; and the national bird, the Canje Pheasant (Opisthocomus hoazin).
 The national motto, "One people, One Nation, One Destiny", appears on the scroll below the shield.

 British Guiana

 Symbolism

 The symbolism of the coat of arms of Guyana is as follows: